Nexfinity/CakeyBot-Wiki/feature/leveling.md

 # Random XP Drops
 Random XP Drops introduce timed XP bonuses that occur during active event periods or seasons.
 These drops encourage engagement and reward users for participating during special occasions.
 When enabled, random XP drop events can occur across configured channels, providing users with additional XP rewards upon claiming.
+You can also manually spawn XP drops with `/leveling spawn-xp-drop`, even if the random timer system is disabled.

 > **Note:** Random XP Drops can only occur when the feature is enabled and a valid output channel is configured.
 {.is-info}